 Patty Brebner is the Director of W+K Studios—Wieden + Kennedy’s film and experiential development and production studio.
-W+K Studios encompasses story development and treatment; live action, animation AR/VR/MX, VFX and audio production; and W+K’s post facility, Joint.
+W+K Studios encompasses story development and treatment; live action, animation AR/VR/MX, VFX, and audio production; and W+K’s post facility, Joint.

-Patty is responsible for the Studio’s Creator talent and development; finances, operations and project development; and delivery standards of content from Creators Studio.
+Patty is responsible for the Studio’s Creator talent and development; finances, operations, and project development; and delivery standards of content from Creators Studio.

 Prior to W+K Studios, Patty was Managing Director of W+K’s Portland and New York post production studios, Joint, which has produced some of the industry’s most awarded post work and talent.

-Patty has worked with the leadership of W+K for over a decade to develop our creative studio capabilities and ensure it’s comparable to best in class production houses in talent, output and culture; driving innovation in approach and opportunities.
-She’s collaborated with W+K’s brands across the network, and had a hand in producing some of W+K’s most iconic work.
-Prior to joining W+K, Patty worked in film, music video and TV production; and as a journalist.
+Patty has worked with the leadership of W+K for over a decade to develop our creative studio capabilities and ensure it’s comparable to best-in-class production houses in talent, output, and culture; driving innovation in approach and opportunities.
+She’s collaborated with W+K’s brands across the network and had a hand in producing some of W+K’s most iconic work.
+Prior to joining W+K, Patty worked in film, music video, and TV production; and as a journalist.

 David Cress’ career as an independent producer encompasses a multitude of genres.
-His work in music videos, advertising, feature films and now television has established David as a key contributor in vitalizing the industry that is growing steadily around him in Portland, Oregon.
+His work in music videos, advertising, feature films, and now television has established David as a key contributor in vitalizing the industry that is growing steadily around him in Portland, Oregon.

 As the founding partner of Food Chain Films, a company he led out of obscurity and into the spotlight, David has developed the ability to bring talent together and lead projects seamlessly to their fruition.
-His leadership, coordination and knack for creating an environment for directors to thrive in, has brought him clients such as Nike, Budweiser, MTV, Miller Lite and Pennzoil.
+His leadership, coordination, and knack for creating an environment for directors to thrive in has brought him clients such as Nike, Budweiser, MTV, Miller Lite, and Pennzoil.

-He is also known for his work on multiple films by internationally known director Gus Van Sant, including the critically acclaimed drama, Paranoid Park.
-He is more recently known for producing the hit comedy show Portlandia for which he was nominated for an Emmy in 2015.
-Other awards include work recognized by Peabody Cannes, Clio, CA, and One Show as well as Honorable Mention at the Sundance Film Festival and the Jury Prize for Best Music Video at SXSW Film Festival.
+He is also known for his work on multiple films by internationally known director Gus Van Sant, including the critically acclaimed drama Paranoid Park.
+He is more recently known for producing the hit comedy show Portlandia, for which he was nominated for an Emmy in 2015.
+Other awards include work recognized by Peabody, Cannes, Clio, CA, and One Show, as well as Honorable Mention at the Sundance Film Festival and the Jury Prize for Best Music Video at SXSW Film Festival.